aaronfonseca/CST117_week01_calculator/README.md

-# CST117 Weel 1 Homework
+# CST117 Week 1 Homework
 ## Objective:

 In Computing with C# and the .NET Framework, complete the following exercises at the end of the chapters: